 Today, our smartphones are the key to everything.
 So, carrying physical keys to gain entry to our gates, homes, and offices is becoming archaic.
 Read on to learn about the modern way of entering buildings with a keyless entry system, and why your property needs one.

 In this post, we’ll discuss:

-- How a keyless entry system works
+- How does a keyless entry system work?

 - Types of keyless entry systems

 - Benefits of a keyless entry system

 Looking to streamline access at your property with keyless access control?

 Here are our picks of the three best keyless entry systems today: